romaricpascal/romaricpascal.is/content/posts/revisiting-language-hints.md

 title: Revisiting the language hints
 type: post
 layout: post.pug
+ogDescription:
+  Fixing accessibility issues of hints for link's target language, manipulating remark's abstract syntax tree to inject some markup.
 ---
 The web gets written in multiple languages.
 Knowing you're about to click on a link that sends you to a page in another language really helps navigation.